 In fact, if you want and have time, there is a significant past and present to know, the Russian culture to understand, the Russian folklore to experience, a vast Russian literature to read and much more.

-Therefore, if you are interested in visiting this brilliant cultural capital and want to get the most out of your Russian vacation, then you definitely need to look beyond the basic stuff and learn a bit more about it.
+Therefore, if you are interested in visiting this vibrant and cultural capital and want to get the most out of your Russian vacation, then you definitely need to look beyond the basic stuff and learn a bit more about it.

 Want to start now to learn more?

-To help you learn more we have made this page where you can find several interesting articles about St Petersburg Russia in just one click.
+To help you learn more we have created this page where you can read a number of interesting articles about St Petersburg Russia in just one click.
 From history to education or economic, and more, here you will find almost everything you need to know before you come.
-Just scroll down with the mouse or click on the topic that most interests you and start reading!
+Just scroll down with the mouse or click on the topic that most interests you and start reading.
+Enjoy!

 It's a picturesque and maritime imperial city.
 All is airy and light.
 There is no shade about the picture, no variety of tone.
 Everything is so convenient, so good looking, so sensibly arranged, and very modern.
 Of course, as with many cities in the world, there are also some downsides, but overall it is a lovely city to live, study, work, and visit.